ReactiveX/rxjs/doc/writing-marble-tests.md

 ## Marble Syntax

 Marble syntax is a string which represents events happening over "time".
-The first character of any marble string always represents the "zero frame".
+The first character of any marble string

+always represents the "zero frame".
 A "frame" is somewhat analogous to a virtual millisecond.

 - `"-"` time: 10 "frames" of time passage.
 - `"|"` complete: The successful completion of an observable.
 This is the observable producer signaling `complete()`
 - `"#"` error: An error terminating the observable.
 This is the observable producer signaling `error()`
-- `"a"` any character: All other characters represent a value being emitted by the producure signaling `next()`
+- `"a"` any character: All other characters represent a value being emitted by the producer signaling `next()`
-- `"()"` sync groupings: When multiple events need to single in the same frame synchronously, parenthesis are used to group those events.
+- `"()"` sync groupings: When multiple events need to be in the same frame synchronously, parentheses are used to group those events.
 You can group nexted values, a completion or an error in this manner.
 The position of the initial `(` determines the time at which its values are emitted.
 - `"^"` subscription point: (hot observables only) shows the point at which the tested observables will be subscribed